 Videos of Author Lectures

-I have lectured at over thirty festivals, screenings, and events across the country, examining the locations and history hidden in the background of classic silent films.
+I have lectured at over thirty festivals across the country, and have prepared over a dozen DVD/Blu-ray bonus programs, examining the locations and history hidden in the background of classic silent films.

 A short segment from the Locations and Effects 2013 documentary with Academy-Award winning effects supervisor Craig Barron and the author filmed for the Criterion Collection release of the Safety Last!
 Blu-ray.